democracyworks/dw-practical-upcoming-elections/README.md

 Pick a language that you're comfortable in.
 There are no bonus points for making a particular choice here.

+The templates include some libraries for HTTP routing and HTML templating.
+You are encouraged add dependencies as needed.

 ## About OCD-IDs

 OCD-IDs are [Open Civic Data division identifiers][ocd-ids] and they